 Common Pitfalls in Nonprofit Organizational Design

-• No accountability infrastructure.
+- No accountability infrastructure.
 When measures of success are vague or absent, performance conversations become personal rather than structural.
-That makes them harder to have and easier to avoid.
+That makes performance issues harder to address and easier to avoid.

 The signals that a structural re-evaluation is overdue tend to be consistent across organizations and sizes: the same decisions keep requiring executive involvement; new staff take unusually long to become functional; high performers are leaving at a higher rate than low performers; programs are expanding but service quality is declining; and leadership conversations about strategy keep getting derailed by operational problems.